Irrational-Encoding-Wizardry/guide.encode.moe/encoding/descaling.md

 The best way to figure out
-what is used is to simply try out a bunch of and use your eyes.
+what is used is to simply try out a bunch of different kernels and use your eyes.
 Check for common scaling-related artifacting, like haloing, ringing, aliasing, etc.

+For bicubic,
-For bicubic it is important
+it is important
 to keep in mind that
 you will typically find that
 the values match the following mathmatical expressions:

 * `b + 2c = 1`
-* `b + c = 1`
 * `b = 0, c = X`
 * `b = 1, c = 0`

-Whilst this isn't a 100% guarantee, this is the most common approach to resampling using bicubic, so it's worth keeping in mind.
+Whilst this isn't a 100% guarantee, it is the most common approach to rescaling using bicubic, so it's worth keeping in mind.

 Here's an example of the previous frame